-Philip Kobernik is a musician and technologist with a depth of experience creating user interfaces and exploring the intersection of music and technology.
+Hi!
+I'm a musician and technologist with a depth of experience creating user experiences and exploring the intersection of music and technology.

-After studying business and ethnomusicology at the University of Washington, Philip started a meetup group to learn programming and began working for startups as a web developer.
-Working in development gave him experience with problem solving, modeling business problems with data, supporting and leading teams, and building user experiences.
-Most recently he helped develop www.usafacts.org, an interactive website that helps American citizens explore and chart population, fiscal, and other data relating to government.
+After studying business and ethnomusicology at the University of Washington, I started a meetup group to learn web development and began working for startups as a full-stack engineer.
+Working in development gave me experience with problem solving, data modeling, supporting and leading teams, and building user experiences.
+Most recently I helped develop www.usafacts.org, an interactive website that helps American citizens explore and chart population, fiscal, and other data relating to government.

-While working in technology, Philip also worked with his band to albums and tour the country.
-Working with synthesizers, sequencers, digital audio workstations, and modern hardware like the Ableton Push has given Philip an appreciation for product design outside of web pages-- user interfaces with real buttons and knobs.
+While working in technology, I also worked with my band to record albums and tour the country.
+Working with synthesizers, sequencers, digital audio workstations, and modern hardware like the Ableton Push has given me an appreciation for user experience design outside of web pages.

-In 2017, Philip dove into Max, a creative coding platform that enables me to apply my programming experience to domains outside of the web browser.
+In 2017, I dove into Max, a creative coding platform that enables me to apply my programming experience to domains outside of the web browser.
 Programming sonic & visual instruments with tactile controls like buttons and encoders has opened up a new world of exciting design possibilities.
 I currently help administer the Seattle Max User Group and regularly leads workshops exploring instrument/sound design in Max.